 - (5) divine recompense (great reward from God) in this world and the next.

 The Trinion Contradictions is another element that sets Classical and Neo Deists apart.
 Some Classical deists believe in a “lightly involved” deity.
 Neo-Deists tend to reject this idea in its entirety because of what the Trinion demonstrates.
-It is unclear at this time how many Classical Deists subscribe to the idea of the Trinion, but reference to it in Classical circles has been hard to come by.
+It is unclear at this time how many Classical Deists subscribe to the concept of the Trinion, but reference to it in Classical circles has been hard to come by.

 Classical Deists of the 17th and 18th Centuries (as well as today) sometimes assert that one could have a relationship with God to a certain extent.
 Some have even gone as far as to suggest that God could communicate with a person individually (a personal God).
-Also, because of the Trinion, Neo-Deists tend to believe that such interactions are either impossible or improbable.
+Also, because of the Trinion, Neo-Deists tend to believe such interactions are impossible or improbable.